National Register of Historic Places listings in Anchorage, Alaska

 This is a list of the National Register of Historic Places listings in Anchorage, Alaska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Anchorage, Alaska, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 37 properties and districts listed on the National Register in the city.
-Another property was once listed but has been removed.
+There are currently 37 properties and districts listed on the National Register in the city.
+One additional property was previously listed but has since been removed from the register.